MinhDuc1711/City-Player-Walkability-Branch/README.md

 City Player allows users to:
 - Explore a realistic downtown environment in first-person.
-- Customize settings for trees, buildings, traffic density, and public spaces.
+- Customize greenery, buildings, connectivity, public spaces, and enclosure settings.
-- Experience the effect of urban elements on a leisurely and utilitarian walk.
+- Experience enhanced realism from ambient pedestrian activity on sidewalks and traffic, as the user navigates the street.
+- Rank the importance of individual street features by assigning points, providing valuable data for urban planning analysis.

 ---